How to apply to the Nature Heritage Fund

 All applications received will be acknowledged and a project number provided.

-All correspondence and communications concerning the application to be directed through the Executive Officer, Nature Heritage Fund, and are to quote the project number provided.
+All correspondence and communications concerning the application to be directed through the Funds Advisor, Nature Heritage Fund, and are to quote the project number provided.

-Applications are initially assessed to ensure the meet the fund’s criteria and further information may be requested if necessary.
+Applications are checked to ensure they meet the fund’s criteria.
+Further information may be requested if necessary.

 Nature Heritage Fund Committee

-Applications that meet the Fund's criteria are considered by the Nature Heritage Fund Committee, which meets 2–4 times a year.
-The Committee may request further information, may need to visually inspect a site, or may require presentations by applicants.
+Applications that meet the fund's eligibility criteria are considered by the Nature Heritage Fund Committee.
+The committee may request further information, may need to visually inspect a site, or may require presentations by applicants.

 Unsuccessful applicants may be invited to amend their applications and resubmit them for further consideration.